 Learning new things through training is fun & enjoyable for all ages, whether you have a young puppy, adolescent or older dog.

-Recall practice should initially begin indoors (or garden) where there are less distractions.
-Begin by excitedly calling your dog's name & the 'come' command, give a treat & lots of excited praise when they do!
+Spend a few minutes each day practising recall indoors (or garden) where there are less distractions.
+Excitedly call your puppy or dog's name & the cue word 'come', give a treat & lots of praise when they do!

-When training outdoors use a long (training) lead - 10 or 15ft are good lengths.
+For safety, when training outdoors use a long (training) lead - 10 or 15ft are good lengths.
 Once in the park, clip the lead to the harness, this allows your dog freedom of movement & you still have control of the lead.
-Do not use retractable (flexi) leads which restrict & place tension in the dog's body.

-Allow your dog to do the doggie stuff they love outdoors like sniffing around & greeting other dogs.
+Set your dog up to succeed - allow your dog to do the doggie stuff they love doing outdoors like sniffing & greeting other dogs.
 Calling your dog over when interested in something else is setting your dog up for a fail, pick the right moment (usually at the end of the walk) to practice recall for a higher success rate.
-The following score system explains a dog's perspective in the park:

 Practice, practice, practice the recall often (ideally every day).
 An enclosed area like a tennis court is a great place for training as you can let your dog off lead & still safely practice your recall.